Vyral/brian-tisha-white-recruiting/_posts/2019-08-09-3-technology-innovations-exp-realty-offers.md

 ---
 layout: post
-title: 3 Technological Innovations eXp Realty Offers
+title: 3 Technology Innovations eXp Realty Offers
 date: 2019-08-09 18:04:00
 tags:
 excerpt: >-
-  There’s a lot to talk about in terms of technological innovation at eXp Realty, but today we’ll focus on three technologies that help our agents.
+  There’s a lot to talk about in terms of technology innovations at eXp Realty, but today we’ll focus on three technologies that help our agents.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Brian+and+Tisha+White/3+Technological+Innovations+That+EXP+Realty+Uses.mp4
 pullquote: